USB flash drive: File transfer speeds

 Transfer speeds are technically determined by the slowest of three factors: the USB version used, the speed in which the USB controller device can read and write data onto the flash memory, and the speed of the hardware bus, especially in the case of add-on USB ports.

 USB flash drives usually specify their read and write speeds in megabytes per second (MB/s); read speed is usually faster.
 These speeds are for optimal conditions; real-world speeds are usually slower.
 In particular, circumstances that often lead to speeds much lower than advertised are transfer (particularly writing) of many small files rather than a few very large ones, and mixed reading and writing to the same device.

 In a typical well-conducted review of a number of high-performance USB 3.0 drives, a drive that could read large files at 68 MB/s and write at 46 MB/s, could only manage 14 MB/s and 0.3 MB/s with many small files.
-When combining streaming reads and writes the speed of another drive, that could read at 92 MB/s and write at 70 MB/s, was 8 MB/s.
-These differences differ radically from one drive to another; some drives could write small files at over 10% of the speed for large ones.
+When combining streaming reads and writes the speed of another drive, the drive could read at 92 MB/s and write at 70 MB/s, was 8 MB/s.
+These differences differ radically from one drive to another; some could write small files 10% faster than for large ones.
 The examples given are chosen to illustrate extremes.